 Alternative Logo Use

-In addition to the standard logo, the ATLAS logo is also available in 2 single colours and on 2 background colours.
+In addition to the standard logo, the ATLAS logo is also available in 2 single colours and on 2 background colours, and in rainbow colours.

 - Single-colour logo